staystrap/paloalto/README.md

 the file title will just appear in the sidebar.

 ### Give tips for a new city
-**Duplicate (not fork)** the template repository, i.e. take the current working code and publish it in a repository of your own.
-Use the *gh-pages* branch.
+1.  **Duplicate (not fork)** the template repository, i.e. take the current working code and publish it in a repository of your own.
+2. Use the *gh-pages* branch.
-Change the file `_config.yaml` to reflect the new city appropriately.
+3. Change the file `_config.yaml` to reflect the new city appropriately.
     Please also adapt the color scheme to a sensible and well-readable setting to haven some visible distinction to other cities.
+4. Contribute content as you think right
+5. Edit the README.md so that it points to THIS file.
+This avoid outdated READMEs
-Contribute content as you think right, then transfer ownership of the repository to the **staystrap** organization.
-We will take you onboard then :)
+5. Transfer ownership of the repository to the **staystrap** organization.
+6. We will take you onboard then :)

 ## This is too complicated!
 This system is not the best solution for this - albeit the cheapest and fastest,